Huhu beetle: Gut microbiome

-In one study, the gut of huhu beetles was found to harbour a diverse range of microorganisms such as Acidobacteriaceae, Burkholderiaceae and Enterobacteriaceae.
-It was inferred that a large proportion of the microorganisms detected were involved in the digestion process.

-The gut microbiome diversity is also dependent on the food source the larvae has access to.
+In one study, the digestive tract of the huhu beetle was found to harbour a diverse range of microorganisms such as Acidobacteriaceae, Burkholderiaceae and Enterobacteriaceae.
+It was inferred that a large proportion of the microorganisms detected likely assists in the digestion process.
+The gut microbiome diversity is dependent on the food source the larva has access to.
 When fed on a diet of just cotton, a cellulose rich food source, the gut microbiome develops a high abundance of cellulose degraders.
 Conversely, when given a diet of pine wood, the gut microbiome had a high level of microorganisms such as Scheffersomyces, which are known to digest plant cell walls.